NobilityDeviant/Wcofun.com_Downloader/README.md

 This program works with: Chrome, Chromium, Opera, Edge, Firefox or Safari.
 > You must install the browser.
 A portable version will not work.
 Updating the browser to it's latest version is recommended.

 > NOTE: Not all browsers contain the freedom of Chrome based browsers.
-If firefox or safari don't work, try using Chrome instead.
+If Firefox or Safari don't work, try using a chromium based browser instead instead.
+These include: Chrome, CHromium, Opera and Edge.

 # Credits